AdobeDocs/analytics.en/help/components/c-marketing-channels/c-faq.md

 * **Clearing cookies mid-site**: A visitor comes to the site, and mid-session clears their cookies.
 Both First & Last-touch channels would get reset, and the visit would be classified as Session Refresh (because referrer would be internal).

-Below is an example of Internal (Session refresh) being set both as firth and last touch channels:
+Below is an example of Internal (Session refresh) being set both as first and last touch channels:

 * Day 1: User comes to the site on Display.
 First & Last-touch channels will get set to Display.
 * Day 2: User comes to the site on Natural Search.
 First-touch remains Display, and Last touch is set to Natural Search.